migkapa/reactnd-myreads/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is for learning purposes so most likely I will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).